-In a hybrid wedding, there’s a high likelihood that a recording of your toast will be live-streamed in real-time and then posted to one or more social media channels where thousands of people may hear it.
+In a hybrid wedding, there’s a high likelihood that a recording of your toast will be livestreamed in real time and then posted to one or more social media channels where thousands of people may hear it.
 That type of listenership deserves higher quality audio, not to mention you’d much rather have the married couple talking about your toast itself, not whether or not it sounded good.

-Take that variable out of the equation: I recommend investing in a pair of Apple AirPods, a quality lapel microphone, or a podcast-style USB microphone to ensure that you’re proud of how you sound.
+To ensure high sound quality, invest in a pair of Apple AirPods, a quality lapel microphone, or a podcast-style USB microphone to ensure that you’re proud of how you sound.
 AirPods, or an Android equivalent, are an easy solution to achieving excellent sound without putting in much work.

 Film a Video You’re Proud Of

 During your toast, all eyes will be on you.
-At a typical wedding, you’d have a few hundred people watching you in real-time but your toast would live on only in stories or mentions beyond that moment.
-However, with a virtual toast, the video will likely live forever online, and when it circulates back to your social media feed, you’ll want to be excited about what you see…not cringing and wishing you’d put in more effort.
+At a typical wedding, you’d have a few hundred people watching you in real-time, but your toast would live on only in stories or mentions beyond that moment.
+However, with a virtual toast, the video will likely live forever online, and when it circulates back to your social media feed, you’ll want to be excited about what you see—not cringing and wishing you’d put in more effort.

 The bottom line is to present yourself well.
 A pre-recording gives you a chance to put yourself in the director’s seat, to control the angles, the different “takes,” the lighting, and more.
 An adjusted wedding format deserves additional creativity by all of its participants, including you.

-- Balance: Holding your phone in selfie-mode isn’t going to cut it.
+- Balance: Holding your phone in selfie mode isn’t going to cut it.
 Utilize a specialized phone holder, dust off the tripod in your closet, have a friend/family member hold the phone extra still, or even lean it on a stack of boxes and books.
 Whatever you do, find the angle you want and keep it in place.

 - Angles: Most people prefer an angle where the phone is slightly above your eye level, tilted downward toward your face.
 Use your judgment as to how much of you the audience should see.